Motivation and Goals

 Project Presentation Sessions

-We plan a minimum of two presentation sessions.
+We plan one or two presentation sessions.
 We may have to use additional sessions depending on the number of project teams.

 Location, Schedule, Administrivia